-Medical Assisting students are required to receive the Hepatitis B inoculation series or sign a waiver of inoculation during the program.
-Students will be required to have documentation of a Physical Exam and immunizations on file before the start of their second semester.
-Immunizations must remain current throughout the program.
+Medical Assisting students will be required to have documentation of a Physical Exam and immunizations on file before the start of their second semester.
+Immunization requirements include the Hepatitis B inoculation series or a signed waiver of inoculation, MMR vaccination and Varicella vaccination or titer.
+Student immunizations must remain current throughout the program and internship.